-159 See Prohibitions and Restrictions on Proprietary Trading and Certain Interests in, and Relationships with, Hedge Funds and Private Equity Funds, 79 FR 5535 (Jan.
+183 See Prohibitions and Restrictions on Proprietary Trading and Certain Interests in, and Relationships with, Hedge Funds and Private Equity Funds, 79 FR 5535 (Jan.
 31, 2014).
-See also proposed amendments at 83 Fed.
-Reg.
-33432 (Jul.
-17, 2018).
+See also Prohibitions and Restrictions on Proprietary Trading and Certain Interests in, and Relationships With, Hedge Funds and Private Equity Funds 85 FR 46422 (Jul.
+31, 2020) ("modifying and clarifying" requirements).